-User Experience is in the Generic IT Skills category.
+User Experience is in the General and Transferable Skills category.
 The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in England with a requirement for generic IT skills.

 Permanent vacancies with a requirement for generic IT skills